dbasrai/rat-fes/README.md

 for how to format data, see data_folder_layout.md in 'docs'

-Ddsf_sdfasdfsad_dsfasdfasd ffor description of all coding files and what they do, see src_files.md in 'docs'
+for description of all coding files and what they do, see src_files.md in 'docs'

-IWWWWW
+## folder description

+dailies = diyas journal
+docs = docs
+notebooks = jupyter notebooks
+results = figs
+scripts = .py scripts
+src = .py src code
+tests = nothing for now i think